 By 2000 Umfulana had grown to the point where additional help was needed.
 Two secretaries were hired, one who put together itineraries in Germany and one who carried out the bookings in South Africa.
 At the same time the German office was moved from the spare room in Kürten to a rented building.
 In South Africa a second garage was acquired.

 In 2002 Martin Bach returned to Germany.
 Despite the stunning beauty of the South African landscapes, Martin had become homesick for “Old Europe” with its historical cities, its gothic cathedrals, its cultural heritage and even its forests.
-The next obvious step was to add such European destinations to the programme as France, Italy and England.
+The next obvious step was to add such European destinations to the program as France, Italy and England.
+In 2004 the new product was launched with Sicily being the first tour to take place.